 We accept clients aged 1 to 19, depending on the availability of our consultants.
-For clients aged 1-4, we can offer Early Start Denver Model(ESDM) therapy with one of our ESDM certified Therapists.

 The Early Start Denver Model is an evidence-based, comprehensive, play-based approach to teaching toddlers and preschoolers with autism spectrum disorder (ASD).
 ESDM uses play to increase children’s interest in activities and people and improves their language and communication skills and self-expression.
 The focus is on communication, relationship skills and play.

 The ESDM curriculum defines the skills to be taught at any given time and indicates a set of teaching procedures used to deliver this content.
 The early intervention program integrates a relationship-focused developmental model with the well-validated teaching practices of Applied Behavior Analysis (ABA).
 The core features include: